CouldbeIDK/IPL-ProLog/IPL Proposal.md

 ####Deliverables

- - Skeleton (D: 7.5 hours): Matching students to colleges, if the college is preferred, and is accepting students.
+ - Skeleton (D: 7.5 hours): Matching students to colleges, if the college is preferred, and is accepting students. have a function that returns the full roster with the given students.
  - Basic (C: 15 hours) : Adding in college minimum requirements.
 (Such as SAT scores, GPA's, etc.)
  - Solid (B: 22.5 hours) : Replace the student ranking of colleges with a list of preferred characteristics that a college should have.
- - Awesome (A: 30 hours) : Having the colleges prioritize the higher ranking students, picking the "best of the bunch" rather than the first in the list.
-And have a function that returns the full roster with the given students.
+ - Awesome (A: 30 hours) : Having the colleges prioritize the higher ranking students, picking the "best of the bunch" rather than the first in the list. .

 #### Tools
 	SWI ProLog